Tired Of Apple? 11 Alternatives To iOS-Based POS

 - Does not have experience with POS.
 You can think of Imonggo as a kind of gateway into the world of POS.
 Working with the free software option can help you figure out what features you both need and don’t need for zero cost

 Ever wondered if there was a POS that would allow you to combine multiple platforms together?
 Would you like to be able to use an Apple device and an Android device in the same location?
 You’re in luck!
-One of Kounta‘s (see our review) biggest selling points is the ability to do just that.
+One of Kounta by Lightspeed’s biggest selling points is the ability to do just that.
 In fact, cross-device usability is a major part of this POS’s appeal.
-Kounta offers a free Lite version, which is limited to ten daily transactions and operates as more of a never-ending trial.
-The company also offers three other pricing tiers: Sell for $50/mo, Manage for $100/mo, and Extend for $150/mo and $25 per extra device.
-For the full review, click here.
+Kounta by Lightspeed offers a free Lite version, which is limited to ten daily transactions and operates as more of a never-ending trial.
+The company also offers three other pricing tiers: Sell for $50/month, Manage for $100/month, and Extend for $150/month and $25 per extra device.

 - Wants to use both iOS and non-iOS hardware